warscovich/CryptoFinance/README.md

 - Assessed temporal drift in sentiment frequency and signal consistency

 ### Model Development

+### Feature Engineering
+* Generated technical analysis metrics including moving averages, RSI, MACD, Bollinger Bands, and volume-derived oscillators.
+* Lagged returns and volatility estimates to capture momentum and mean-reversion effects.
+* One-hot encoded sentiment labels and constructed interaction terms between sentiment and price momentum.
+* Scaled numerical features with standardization where appropriate and persisted preprocessing parameters for reuse.
+* Ensured that time order was strictly preserved for all models to avoid data leakage.
+* Verified that no rows contained null values across the dataset.
+* Used cyclical transformations for month and day-of-week using sin/cos encoding to better capture seasonality and periodicity.
+* For tree-based models (e.g., Random Forest), created lag features to represent sequential dependencies.

 For our technical analysis, we feature-engineered 26 key technical indicators.
 In addition, we label-encoded sentiment classifications from GlassNode and GPT-5 data sources.
 All numerical features were standardized using StandardScaler to bring all values to a similar scale.
 This prevents bias toward features with larger magnitudes and improves model convergence.
 We trained 7 exploratory models to establish a baseline and obtained the following results.
 Please note that we focus on bullish recall due to the models' tendency to always predict bearish and inability to truly identify both probability classes: